 - Lip balm: Your lips will thank you.
 Especially if you opt for lip balm with built-in sun protection.

-- Hydration pack: Your body will thank you.
-So will your ski pals since you won’t be begging to swing by the lodge for water.
-Fewer lodge visits mean more ski time.
-Keep a small hydration pack or small water bottle close to your body in an inner pocket or chamber so it doesn’t freeze.
+- Hydration pack: Keep a small hydration pack or water bottle close to your body in an inner pocket or chamber so it doesn’t freeze.

 Now that you have the lowdown on what to wear skiing, it’s time to start shopping!
-And if you happen to forget to pack any of your ski clothing or accessories, remember that Vail is known for its world-class slopes.
-So that means it definitely has the world-class ski shops to go with them.
-Happy skiing!
+And if you forget to pack any ski clothing, gear or accessories, you can always stop by one of the many ski shops in Vail.